CLIP 3D Printing Technology: Objects Created in Liquid Resin

-An impressive and exciting new 3D printing technology was demonstrated at TED 2015 in Vancouver, British Columbia.
+An impressive method of 3D printing was introduced at the TED 2015 conference in Vancouver and is now available commercially.
 The technology uses ultraviolet light and oxygen to create an object from a pool of liquid resin.
 As shown in the videos below, the object appears to "grow" from the liquid, reminiscent of the creation of the T1000 from the Terminator 2 movie.
-In fact, the CEO of the company that created the printer says that he was inspired by this movie.
+In fact, the CEO of the company that created the technology says that he was inspired by this movie.

-The CEO of Carbon3D is Joseph DeSimone.
+The CEO of the company is Joseph DeSimone.
 He's on leave from his position as Chancellor's Eminent Professor of Chemistry at the University of North Carolina at Chapel Hill and from his other academic positions.
-His team consists of chemists, engineers, computer scientists and business people.
+He's said to be very knowledgeable about polymers.
+His team consists of chemists, engineers, computer scientists, and business people.

-Chemistry, engineering and computer science are involved in the printer's action.
+Chemistry, engineering, and computer science are involved in a CLIP printer's action.
 The object is created by starting and stopping chemical reactions.
 The equipment that allows this to happen in an engineering feat.
 The instructions that "tell" the equipment what to do are provided by a computer program.

 We think that popular 3D printing is actually misnamed - it's really just 2D printing over and over again.— Joseph DeSimone, CEO of Carbon3D, Inc.

-At the bottom of the container of liquid resin is a transparent window that is permeable to oxygen.
+At the bottom of the container of liquid resin in the new printers is a transparent window that is permeable to oxygen.
 Underneath the window is a projector that emits ultraviolet light.
-The Carbon3D company likens the window to a contact lens, since it allows both light and oxygen to pass through it and enter the resin.
-The combination of light and oxygen allows a 3D object to be created in the resin.
+The Carbon company likens the window to a contact lens, since it allows both light and oxygen to pass through it and enter the resin.

 How Does CLIP 3D Printing Work?